ITR Filing Deadline Missed?

 The government sells bonds through banks, Stock Holding Corporation of India Limited (SHCIL), and selected post offices as may be informed.
 The trading also occurs via stock exchanges like the Bombay Stock Exchange (BSE) or the National Stock Exchanges (NSE) of India directly or through intermediaries.

-Who issues Sovereign Gold Bonds?
+Who Issues Sovereign Gold Bonds?

 Sovereign Gold Bonds (SGBs) in India are issued by the Reserve Bank of India (RBI) on behalf of the Government of India.
 These bonds are a financial instrument that allows individuals to invest in gold without physically owning it.
 SGBs are denominated in grams of gold and offer investors the opportunity to earn interest, along with the potential for capital gains linked to the price of gold.

-The final tranche of Sovereign Gold Bonds (SGBs) for the 2023-24 series opened on February 12, 2024 for subscribers and will close on February 16, 2023.The allotment will be done on February 21, if the application is successful.
+The final tranche of Sovereign Gold Bonds (SGBs) for the 2023-24 series opened for subscribers on February 12, 2024, and will close on February 16, 2023.
+If the application is successful, the allotment will be made on February 21.

 The price history of SGB for FY 2023-24 is as follows: